Reggie White: Death and legacy

-Accolades
+"Crescent Rising" is another program of the Reggie White Foundation, begun in May 2007, that offers free demolition services to homeowners in the metropolitan New Orleans area affected by Hurricane Katrina.
+The Crescent Rising program was created to expedite demolition through the encouragement of private sector involvement in order to speed the recovery of the community from hurricane damage.
+The foundation demolished its first home in June 2007.

+Honors

 Jersey number retirements

 During the 2005 season, the Philadelphia Eagles, the Green Bay Packers, and the University of Tennessee retired White's number 92 jersey.

-The University of Tennessee retired White's jersey at a halftime presentation on October 1, 2005, during their game against Ole Miss, the third such retirement in the modern era of football at the school; a commemorative sign was also unveiled in the south end of Neyland Stadium.
-During a halftime presentation at Lambeau Field on September 18, 2005, White became the fifth Green Bay Packer to have his number retired by the franchise.
-On December 5, 2005, the Philadelphia Eagles retired his jersey in a halftime ceremony during the Eagles' Monday Night Football game with the Seattle Seahawks, which were coached by Mike Holmgren, White's former coach in Green Bay.
-White became the first (and so far only) player in NFL history to have his number officially retired by multiple teams.
+The University of Tennessee retired White's jersey at a halftime presentation on October 1, 2005, during a game against Ole Miss, the 3rd of such retirement in the modern era of football at the school; a commemorative sign was also unveiled in the south end of Neyland Stadium.
+During a halftime presentation at Lambeau Field on September 18, 2005, White became the 5th Green Bay Packer to have his number retired by the franchise.
+On December 5, 2005, the Philadelphia Eagles retired his jersey in a halftime ceremony during the Eagles' Monday Night Football game against the Seattle Seahawks, which were coached by Mike Holmgren, White's former coach in Green Bay.
+White became the first and only player (as of January 2025) in NFL history to have his number officially retired by multiple teams.
 The Packers and the Eagles also wore a helmet decal honoring White for the remaining games in the season.

-Hall of Fame
+Hall of Fame election

 White was posthumously elected to the Professional Football Hall of Fame on his first ballot on February 4, 2006.
-He was enshrined at a ceremony on August 5, 2006, in Canton, Ohio.
-White's widow, Sara White, delivered her husband's acceptance speech at the ceremony.
-She was introduced by their son, Jeremy White, who also released the first copies of his autobiography, In His Shadow: Growing Up With Reggie White, during the Hall of Fame weekend in honor of his father.
-Jeremy thanked the "God of Abraham, Isaac, and Jacob" in his introduction, echoing Reggie White's dedication to his faith.
+He was enshrined at a ceremony on August 5, 2006, in Canton, OH.
+Reggie's wife and now widow, Sara White, delivered her husband's acceptance speech at the ceremony.
+She was introduced by their son, Jeremy White.

 White was elected to the Wisconsin Athletic Hall of Fame in 2005, and the Philadelphia Sports Hall of Fame in 2007.
+He was inducted into the Green Bay Packers Hall of Fame in 2006.

 Named streets

-The official sign hanging for Reggie White Boulevard took place on Monday, December 8, 2008, at 2 p.m. at the intersection of 20th and Carter Street in Chattanooga, Tennessee.
-White's mother, Thelma White Collier, along with other family and friends, were on hand to witness the change to Reggie White Boulevard.
-The official name change was approved by the Chattanooga City Council on November 4, 2008.
+The official sign-hanging for Reggie White Boulevard took place in 2008, at the intersection of 20th and Carter Street in Chattanooga, Tennessee.

 Reggie White Way in Green Bay, Wisconsin, is off Lombardi Avenue near Lambeau Field.